explosion204/bsuir-hub/README.md

 * Change password
 * Change profile image
 * View teacher's dashboard info
-    * View list of subjects assigned to him
+    * View list of subjects assigned to teacher
-    * View list of groups (with faculty and department names) assigned to picked subject
+    * View list of groups (with faculty and department names) assigned to chosen subject
     * View list of students of chosen group (student click => grades overview)
 * View grades overview for chosen student and subject
     * View average grade
     * View grades info including teacher, date and value
-    * Leave comments only for his grades (email notifications about new comments will be sent to student)
+    * Leave comments only for teacher's grades (email notifications about new comments will be sent to student)
+    * Delete own comments
-    * Receive email notifications about new comments only for his grade
+    * Receive email notifications about new comments only for teacher's grade
     * Add new grade (1 - 10)
     * Delete grade